-Ah, the mini Sheepadoodle!
+Ah, the mini Sheepadoodle (also known as a miniature Sheepadoodle or micro Sheepadoodle in some cases)!
 A pint-sized version of a standard Sheepadoodle complete with that oh-so-adorable teddy-bear face.

 A mini Sheepadoodle is a small version of the popular Sheepadoodle dog.
 A Sheepadoodle is a cross between an Old English Sheepdog and a Standard Poodle, whereas a mini Sheepadoodle is an Old English Sheepdog crossed with a miniature Poodle and is usually less than 45 pounds.

 Are you wondering whether a mini Sheepadoodle is right for you and your family?

 First, read my comprehensive post all about Sheepadoodles to learn about their temperaments, grooming, energy levels and more!
 This post has a TON of great information in it, and clicking on the link will open a new browser window so you don’t need to worry about losing your post in this article.

 Much of the information for a standard Sheepadoodle will translate over into a mini Sheepadoodle, so it’s a good idea to know about the standard Sheepadoodle as well, even if your heart is set on getting a mini or micro!

 Be Careful Viewing Photos of Mini Sheepadoodles

 When I started searching Google for mini Sheepadoodles, one thing stood out to me.

 Many of the photos I was viewing (both in articles and in Google images) were actually photos of standard size Sheepadoodles as puppies.

 And the reason I know this is because I know the dogs from Facebook groups I’m a part of!
 It’s quite misleading to think you are viewing a photo of a mini Sheepadoodle when in fact, it’s a photo of a regular Sheepadoodle as a puppy.